 We compare the ICL-Credibility Transformer against several baselines taken from \citet{WM2023}, \citet{Brauer}, \citet{richman2024credibility} and \citet{richman2025tree}.
 Table \ref{main_results} presents the out-of-sample performance comparison across all models.

-Generally, because stochastic gradient descent fitting involves several items of randomness, e.g., through the random initializations of the algorithms, we perform 5 fitting runs for all architectures, and the shown results are averages over these 5 fitting runs; in brackets we provide the observed standard deviations.
+Generally, because early stopped stochastic gradient descent fitting involves several items of randomness, e.g., through the random initializations of the algorithms, we perform 5 fitting runs for all architectures, and the shown results are averages over these 5 fitting runs; in brackets we provide the observed standard deviations.
 The single run of the base Credibility Transformer produces a result of $23.743$ (out-of-sample), which is roughly within 1 standard deviation of the results obtained in the original Credibility Transformer model $23.788 \pm 0.040$.
 Adding the context token decorator and the ICL Transformer to the base Credibility Transformer model produces small out-of-sample improvements for the version with two layers $23.725$; however, the linearized version yields $23.766$ (out-of-sample), demonstrating a slight worsening in performance.
 Fine-tuning all parameters of the ICL-Credibility Transformer produces further small improvements, with the fine-tuned non-linear ICL-Credibility Transformer version achieving the best test performance $23.710$ compared to $23.723$ for the linearized version.
 This latter point means that the linearized version benefits from ICL once full fine-tuning is performed.
 The scores discussed thus far for the linearized and two-layer models are the average scores of 5 independent fitting runs (as mentioned at the beginning of this paragraph).

-The best scores are achieved after ensembling (averaging) the predictions of the 5 independent fitting runs together.
+The best scores are achieved after ensembling (averaging) the predictions of the 5 independent fitting runs together, that is, we average the predictions of the 5 fitting runs and we evaluate the performance of this average (ensembled) prediction.
 The scores improve after ensembling the 5 models, with the linearized model achieving a score of $23.699$ before fine-tuning and $23.678$ after fine-tuning.
 The best out-of-sample ICL results are achieved by the two-layer model, with $23.679$ pre-fine-tuning and $23.676$ post-fine-tuning.
 Notably, the simpler linearized model performs almost as well as the larger non-linear model after fine-tuning.